ayushj-18/procastinatepad/README.md

 # procastinatepad
 I like to procastinate alot so I made a hackpad to procastinate other stuff with it
+## A hackpad with a 2x5 matrix rgb under every key.
+It uses solderable Cherry MX keyswitches.
+It also has a rotary encoder.
+For decorations, My mom will draw some DIY art here! that's why there's not much on onshape.

 # Time spent: 35h